ifp/schemas/loading.md

         - unavailable to Property Spy
         - minimal version of advert can be accessed directly by URL
     - advert.status:deleted
         - advert is deleted from the Search Engine Database
         - advert is retained in the Backing Database
+    - advert.status:deleted && approval:denied
+        - advert has been denied by IFP
+        - advert is deleted from the Search Engine Database
+        - advert is retained in the Backing Database